audioxide/data/data/posts/20171009-listeningparties-liam-gallagher-as-you-were.md

   - david bowie
   - spiritualized
 featuredimage: album-artwork/as-you-were-liam-gallagher.jpg
+featuredimageAlt: Album artwork of 'As You Were' by Liam Gallagher
 title: "&#8220;Looks like Oaysis have competition&#8221; &#8211; André and Fred listen to Liam Gallagher"
 author: admin